hydra/componentmanager/README.md

 -sd "D:\\My Documents\\Purchasing\\Farnell\\Orders"
 ```

-store as `@configs\user.purchasecombiner`
+Store as `@configs\user.purchasecombiner`.

 Refer to [command line arguments](#command-line-arguments) below.

-Note: The tool only works with one source directory at a time, enable/disable the source directory
+Note: The tool can work with multiple source directories, enable/disable the source directory
-argument as appropriate by adding/removing the `#` prefix an re-running the tool.
+arguments as appropriate by adding/removing the `#` prefix and re-running the tool.

-4) run PurchaseCombiner to update a purchase history spreadsheet (e.g. on google sheets via the Google Sheets API)
+4) Run PurchaseCombiner to update a purchase history spreadsheet (e.g. on google sheets via the Google Sheets API)
 note: currently running purchase combiner multiple times will create duplicate rows in the spreadsheet but is non-destructive,
 recommended to use version control on the generated file so that it can be reverted if required.
 when using google sheets export you can enable version history for the file in google sheets.